‘Movement & Mobility in the Medieval Mediterranean (6th–15th centuries)’

-(EXTENDED) Submission deadline: Abstracts for panels, individual papers and posters should be emailed to firstname.lastname@example.org by January 31 2019.
+The call for papers is now closed.
 Applicants will be notified regarding the acceptance of their panel, paper or poster by the end of February 2019.

 Language: Papers will be delivered in English.
 However, panel chairs will be allowed to accept discussions in any other language, while guaranteeing, if needed, translation into English.